 - Advanced (this includes if we want to schedule the job for a pre-defined specific time).

 On looking at this window’s bottom, a bottom saying “Add as Template” present. means we can add a job as a template.
 If this a job, then we surely can base other jobs on it.
 On creating the template jobs, we can eventually create numerous jobs based on that template.
-For this we just need to click on “new- drop down” as we did previously and then we click selecting from template.
+For this, we just need to click on “new- drop down” as we did previously and then we click selecting from the template.

 If we want to create the cron jobs, sudo permissions are also needed to run.
 So, we open up a terminal window and then Issue the command sudo gnome-schedule.
 We then schedule the job as described above.